 - Cane juice and cane syrup

-- Corn sweeteners and high-fructose corn syrup
+- Corn Syrup and high fructose corn syrup

-- Fruit juice concentrates and nectars
+- Fruit juice concentrates and nectars.

 - Malt syrup